electrotiti/tlassets-bundle/README.md

 ````

-## Dump your assets
+## Generate your assets

-Install your assets:
+#### Install your assets:

 ````
 php app/console assets:install
 ````
+_This command copy your assets from SRC to on web/bundles/_

-Dump tlassets buffer on cache/ for GULP
+#### Dump tlassets buffer on cache/ for GULP
 ````
 php app/console tlassets:dump
 ````
+_This command parse your Twig and create a JSON file on the cache directory that will be used by GULP_

-Compile assets based on Gulp buffer
+#### Compile assets based on Gulp buffer
 ````
 php app/console tlassets:dump
 ````
+_This command retrieves all file buffer and compile the final files_